 All federal regulations regarding procurement, labor standards, environmental reviews including lead paint requirements apply to this program.
 Application may require additional review as issues are resolved which may extend the review process timeframe.

-The program performs an on-site inspection of damages upon completion of all third-party verification required by HRRP as well as an environmental review.
+The program performs an on-site inspection of damage upon completion of all third-party verification required by HRRP as well as an environmental review.
 Environmental reviews are required to be performed on each rental property owner’s property to be eligible for the program.
 Rental property owners are notified in writing at the application submission stage to cease any non-emergency repair work in progress on a damaged residence until the environmental review is complete.
 This notice is provided in the acknowledgment section of the online application.
 Rental property owners who do not cease non-emergency repair work may not be eligible for the program.
 The program inspector must have full access to the property to note any work that has been started and/or completed.

 Initial Inspection and Damage Verification

-As stated in HUD’s applicable Federal Register Notices, all CDBG-DR funded property improvements must be for unmet housing needs resulting from a qualifying disaster (Hurricane Michael).
+As stated in Federal Register 85 FR 4681, January 27, 2020,, all CDBG-DR funded property improvements must be for unmet housing needs resulting from Hurricane Michael, a qualifying disaster.
 Non-hurricane damage may only be addressed on structures that also have hurricane-related damage.
-Structures built before 1978 must be inspected for lead-based paint hazards.
+Structures built before 1978 must be inspected for lead-based paint (LBP) hazards.
 Where such hazards are detected, the applicant(s) will be notified, and appropriate steps will be taken to mitigate dangers from lead-based paint.

 Program staff will conduct site visits to observe and record the presence of unrepaired storm damage resulting from Hurricane Michael, determine the extent of the damage, and determine the estimated cost of rehabilitation.
 The applicant will need to be present for these site visits.
-The inspector will be required to inspect the interior of the property to observe and record damages.
+The inspector will be required to inspect the interior of the property to observe and record damage.
 The inspector will note any environmental concerns on the site or nearby that could affect the evaluation.

+ECR provides a documented line item by line item estimate of the damage observed during an onsite visit to a homeowner’s property that quantifies the materials and labor necessary to repair observed damage.
+The ECR is calculated using the classifications defined in the 2018 National Reconstruction Cost Book and incorporates costs necessary to ensure that the property meets the Construction Code, the International Residential Building Code (IRC), as well as meeting HUD HQS.
+The ECR does not provide an evaluation that takes into account an exact replacement of the homeowner’s original home.
+In contrast to insurance estimates that may be based on replacement costs, the ECR evaluation is based on standards for basic livability developed for the program and on costs developed by the construction industry for those items.
+The methodology used to prepare the ECR is to account for those scope items that can be counted, measured, or observed.
+No destructive testing is performed during the estimation process.
+This means that hidden damage is not accounted for during this process.
+For example, termite damage behind a wall would not be discoverable during the estimation process if the wall covering is intact.

 Eligible and Ineligible Items